PlayeRom/flightgear-addon-logbook/README.md

 Before each saving of a single change, the add-on creates a copy of the original CSV file, to which it appends the `.bak` extension at the end.
 So, if something goes wrong while editing the data and the original file is corrupted, you can always recover it by removing the `.bak` from the copy name.
 Remember, you only have a copy of one recent file operation.

+### Recovery mode

+This add-on includes a mechanism to save the current flight status to a separate file `recovery.csv` every minute.
+If FlightGear unexpectedly close due to an error, this file will be read on reboot and an entry from this file will be moved to the main log file.
+In this way, no flight, even aborted, should be lost.

 ## NOTE

 1. If you properly close the simulator during the flight ("File" -> "Exit"), the current flight status will be saved to the logbook (without landing information, of course).
-2. If the simulator will be closed incorrectly during flight, e.g. via the [X] button on the window bar, or a crash occurs, the flight status will lost.
+2. If the simulator will be closed incorrectly during flight, e.g. via the [X] button on the window bar, or a crash occurs, the logbook data should be saved in the `recovery.csv` file.
+The data in the `recovery.csv` file will be automatically transferred to the `logbook.csv` file when the simulator is restarted.
 3. For the add-on to count as a landing, the aircraft must rest on all wheels and maintain this state for at least 3 seconds.
 In this way, an ugly bounce off the runway will not be counted as a landing.
 4. If you start a simulation in the air, the add-on will recognize this and start logging without waiting for take-off.
 5. If you start a simulation in the air, the add-on is unable to recognize the landing gear, so the landing pass will extend to 6 seconds (giving an extra 3 seconds to make sure the aircraft is resting on all wheels).